kolloch/aggregate/README.markdown

 Aggregate.js
 =============

+ATTENTION: Still has some pretty serious bugs. (e.g. not reset between calls)

 Making aggregating multiple similar asynchronous requests easy.

 During a tick calls to specially wrapped functions are aggregated.
 The aggregated function is then executed exactly once.
 The results are demultiplexed to the individual callers.